wundergraph/wundergraph/docs-website/src/pages/docs/typescript-operations-reference/security.md

 This means, that if you're using TypeScript Operations, you don't have to worry about input validation.
 Define an input schema using `zod` and you can trust that the request will be validated before reaching the server.

+## Internal Operations

+Not all operations need to exposed to the public internet.
+In this case just place the operation file under a folder named _internal_ and the operation will automatically be marked as internal.
+The internal folder can be nested and the same applies to nested operations within the internal folder.

+{% callout type="warning" %}
+The configuration for operations accepts and `internal` prop.
+This is deprecated.
+Please use the above method instead.
+{% /callout %}